Are German Cockroaches Taking Over Your Life?

-If you are unable to get control of a roach problem immediately, call a trusted professional like Custom Weed and Pest Control.
+If you are unable to eliminate cockroaches immediately, call a trusted professional like Custom Weed and Pest Control.
 A roach problem that is identified early can be treated quickly and effectively.
 Waiting until the population has exploded will only increase the amount of time needed to exterminate them.
 If you have questions, you can reach Custom Weed and Pest Control through our web site, or just give us a call at 602.956.3844.

 Custom Weed & Pest Control has been in business since 1989, serving the greater Phoenix metro area for both residential and commercial.
 We offer organic, natural and chemical pest control, with customized service to meet your specific needs.